Skip to main content

 2. Configure a beacon node using Prysm, a consensus-layer client.

-3. Configure a validator and stake ETH using Prysm (optional).
+3. Configure a validator client and stake ETH using Prysm (optional).

 Knowledge Check